shwethaj1104/AWS_study_material/CloudFormation.md

 • CloudFormation is a declarative way of outlining your AWS Infrastructure, for any resources (most of them are supported).

-• For example, within a CloudFormation template, you say:
+• For example, within a CloudFormation template, you say :

             • I want a security group